Azure-Samples/Serverless-APIs/readme/1 - Provision Azure resources.md

 # Exercise 1: Provisioning Azure Resources

-As the focus of this workshop is to learn how to deploy, operate and integrate API Managente with Azure Functions, we will use a simple script to provision all the infrastructure to run thru the other exercises and focus on what we want.
+As the focus of this workshop is to learn how to deploy, operate and integrate Azure API Management with Azure Functions, we will use a simple script to provision all the infrastructure to run through the other exercises and focus on what we want.

 There are two options to run our provisioning script.